 The INVD instruction can be used when cache coherence with memory is not important.

-This instruction does not invalidate TLB caches.
+These instructions do not invalidate TLB caches.

-This is a privileged instruction.
+These are privileged instructions.
 The current privilege level of a procedure invalidating the processor's internal caches must be zero.